-Targeting individuals aspiring to work, or research, in the Human Resource Management sector with:
+Targeting individuals aspiring to work, or research, in the Management sector with:

-- A minimum of second class honours degree - Exceptionally, candidates may be admitted without a first degree via RPL (Recognition of Prior Learning), with 120 credits at level 7, or provided they have at least 2years' experience at an appropriate senior level. - Students whose first language is not English are required to demonstrate proficiency to a minimum level of 6.5 IELTS or equivalent.
+- A second class honours degree (or International students holding a qualification recognised as equivalent by the University). - Exceptionally, candidates may be admitted without a first degree via RPL (Recognition of Prior Learning), with 120 credits at level 7, or provided they have at least 2 years' experience at an appropriate senior level. - Students whose first language is not English are required to demonstrate proficiency to a minimum level of 6.5 IELTS or equivalent.